 A couple things to note about the newborn bedtime routine:

-First, I LOVE having a bath as part of the bedtime routine – for a newborn more than any other age.
+First, I LOVE having a bath as part of the bedtime routine - for a newborn more than any other age.
 Newborns are pretty much doing the same thing all day long (eat, sleep, diaper change, etc.), but having a bath really differentiates this time of day, and is a great cue.
-I haven’t found the Shabbos/Yom Tov bathlessness to confuse babies all that much.
+I haven’t found the Shabbos/Yom Tov bathlessness, or only giving a bath every other night to confuse babies all that much, so don’t worry if that bath comes and goes.

-Also, the newborn routine is usually on the shorter side – 20, or sometimes even just 15 minutes, depending on how long it takes them to eat beforehand.
+Also, the newborn routine is usually on the shorter side - 20, or sometimes even just 15, minutes, depending on how long it takes them to nurse/take a bottle after the last nap of the day.

 At 3 months, a baby’s awake time limit is getting longer, which means more time for a routine!
 During this age, the routine starts becoming more… well… routine.
 It is easier to do, and usually more enjoyable for moms too, as their babies start to enjoy it more.